andrewthad/yesod-crud-persist/README.markdown

       | DeleteR (Key c)
       | ViewR (Key c)

-In these data type, the type variables should be read as:
+In these data types, the type variables should be read as:

 - `site`: Your site type, probably `App`
 - `p`: The parent resources ID.
 This will sometimes be a database key (like `PersonId`).